Mohamed-dev-codeing/Mohamed-dev-codeing/README.md

 👤 Who I am:
 Good morning to the University of Glasgow.
-My name is Mohamed Malaz Mujarkish.
+My name is Mohamed Malaz Mujarkish, I come from a country named Syria and I come from its capital damascus the oldest capital in the world.

 I think differently than most people my age.
 For 9 years I was bullied and it was a difficult time but I am actually glad it happened.
 If it didn't happen I would never be the person I am now.
 It made me who I am but it is also a curse because nobody acts or thinks like me and it can feel isolating when you see things others don't.